shogun-toolbox/shogun/doc/cookbook/source/examples/multiclass/chaid_tree.rst

 Example
 -------

 Imagine we have files with training and test data.
-We create CDenseFeatures (here 64 bit floats aka RealFeatures) and :sgclass:`CMulticlassLabels` as
+We create DenseFeatures (here 64 bit floats aka RealFeatures) and :sgclass:`MulticlassLabels` as

 .. sgexample:: chaid_tree.sg:create_features